 This course in vascular ultrasound will introduce the student to the hemodynamic considerations of the arterial and venous vascular systems.
 The lecture portion of this course will cover the anatomy of the arterial and venous systems of the body, and the pathologies commonly encountered in those systems.
-During the laboratory sessions, the student will receive instruction in scanning techniques for the carotid arteries, upper and lower extremity veins, and abdominal vessels.
-This course is designed to instruct the student to ultrasound studies performed in the practice of vascular ultrasound imaging.
+During the laboratory sessions, the student will receive instruction in scanning techniques for the carotid arteries, upper and lower extremity arteries, upper and lower extremity veins, and abdominal vessels.
+This course is designed to instruct the student in procedures performed in the practice of vascular ultrasound imaging.